 The Port of Liverpool was founded in 1207 AD and serves as a gateway for the exporting and importing of goods to and from the world.
 Liverpool is a very cosmopolitan and vibrant city, welcoming visitors from many distant lands.

-Along with its industrial roots the whole region of Northwest England hosts a very diverse collection of flora and fauna; providing a treasure chest of subjects for any lover of the natural world and photography.
+Along with its industrial roots, the whole region of Northwest England hosts a very diverse collection of flora and fauna; providing a treasure chest of subjects for any lover of the natural world, art and photography.

-Having been interested in wildlife since childhood, I was always keen to learn about, name and record the things I saw.
-With the dawn of the digital age and modern computers, a medium to record and store images became available, leading to a great way to share with others documented moments of time and vision.
+Having been interested in wildlife since childhood, I was always keen to learn about, name and record the things that I saw within nature.

-In 2004 I began using a Nikon Coolpix 4500 compact camera, attached to a scope (digiscoping) Then due to the frustrations of missing so many action moments, I soon decided to invest in a digital SLR.
+In 2004 I began using a Nikon Coolpix 4500 compact camera, attached to a scope (digiscoping).
+Soon after, I bought a digital SLR.

-The capacity for learning photography, whether film or digital is huge.
 Photography here in the UK, I believe, is very challenging.
-Extremes of weather, light and seasons play an important role in helping a photographer to produce powerful and moody images.
+Extremes in the seasons, weather and light, give the photographer ingredients to produce powerful and moody images.

-Along with my images, accompanying words/poetry on this website are my own (unless otherwise stated) and require permission from myself for reproduction, in any form.
+Along with all images, accompanying words/poetry on this website are my own (unless otherwise stated) and require permission from myself for reproduction, in any form.

-I hope you enjoy your visit; and please, feel free to drop me a line :-)
+I hope that you enjoy your visit; and please, feel free to drop me a line :-)